ShinMaywa US-2: Japan

 The JMSDF intends to purchase up to 14 US-2s for its search and rescue needs.
 The type is currently operated by the 31st Fleet Air Wing (71st Air Force, 71st Flight Squadron) of the JMSDF from both Iwakuni Air Base and Atsugi Air Base.
 The introduction of the US-2 has enabled the withdrawal of the US-1A, the last of which performed its final flight during December 2017.
+By November 2018, a total of six US-2s had been delivered while a further two aircraft were under production.

 During April 2015, aircraft 9905 was involved in an accident.
-The aircraft was on a training mission near Cape Ashizuri in Shikoku and four crew members were injured.
-By November 2018, a total of six US-2s had been delivered while a further two aircraft were under production.
+Local news programs showed the aircraft floating nose down in the ocean, and reported it was on a training mission near Cape Ashizuri in Shikoku, and was either taking off or landing when it sustained significant damage, reportedly having lost an engine.
+Four of the nineteen occupants were injured, but all were rescued successfully, and the aircraft was written off.